New Jersey Performing Arts Center: Programming

-In addition to the many well known programs like Shen Yun and The Piano Guys concert, there are also free events that occur all the time.
-For instance there are dance workshops for all levels and ages, and even concerts by known musicians like Roni Ben-Hur.
+In addition to programs like Shen Yun and The Piano Guys concert, there are also frequent free events.
+There are dance workshops for all levels and ages, and concerts by musicians like Roni Ben-Hur.

 Festivals and special events

 TD James Moody Jazz Festival

 The James Moody Jazz Festival is held annually.

 In October 2012, the Arts Center inaugurated the event as the TD James Moody Democracy of Jazz Festival, now known as the TD James Moody Jazz Festival, Newark's first major jazz festival in 15 years, in tribute to Newark native James Moody (saxophonist).

 North to Shore Festival

 NJPAC co-produces the North to Shore festival held annually in the threw New Jersey cities of Newark, Asbury Park, and Atlantic City.

 Other festivals and events

 The 2010, Geraldine R. Dodge Poetry Festival took place in Newark for the first time, with NJPAC hosting the festivals and many of its events.
 The festival returned in 2012.

 The Newark Peace Education Summit, attended by the 14th Dalai Lama (aka Tenzin Gyatso) and other dignitaries, guest took place in May 2011.
 NJPAC hosted the seventh season of the reality show competition America's Got Talent.
 Each summer for the past 16 years, the Arts Center has also hosted a free, outdoor music festival, entitled Horizon Foundation Sounds of the city, the free concerts take place in NJPAC's Theater Square each Thursday night in July and August.

 NJPAC partnered with Fairleigh Dickinson University for a special program called the, "New Jersey Speaker Series."
 This annual event will be in its fifth year after its 2018-2019 line-up.
 Many notable speakers come together in this event including 42nd President of the United States, Bill Clinton, and former Prime Minister of the United Kingdom, David Cameron.